umbraco/UmbracoDocs/Umbraco-Cloud/Upgrades/Migrating-from-9-to-10/index.md

     ![Runtime Settings](images/Runtime-Settings.png)

-* Clone down the **Development** environment from the Umbraco Cloud project, build and run the project locally and make sure to log in to the backoffice.
+* Clone down the **Development** environment from the Umbraco Cloud project.
+* Build and run the project locally.
+* Make sure to log in to the backoffice.
+* Restore content from your Cloud enviroment.

 ## Step 2: Upgrade the project locally using Visual Studio